Thousands of British Army veterans have taken part in a ceremony in the town where the army’s airborne forces were based for half a century.

 An estimated 10,000 spectators watched the ceremonies.

-The statue of a paratrooper ready to jump from a plane is mounted on a block of granite from Mount Longdon, the scene of a key battle involving the Parachute Regiment during the Falklands War.
+The statue of a paratrooper ready to jump from a plane is mounted on a block of granite sourced from the Falklands.
+Mount Longdon was the scene of a key battle involving the Parachute Regiment during the Falklands War.
 The statue is represented wearing 1982 kit from this era.

 Funds for the statue were raised by two veterans of the regiment, Richard Stacey and Tommy Simpson with much support from the para community and their families.